yusuf869/YoutubeVidsInSpotify/README.md

 > NOTE: chatGPT can create the ```timestamps.txt``` file for you if you ask it to match the specified format and give it the timestamps from the YouTube vid.

+> NOTE: Idk how to turn into an exe file so I've just put the whole code up (I'm saying it like someone will actually use this lol)